Sepik: World War II

 The Japanese held the area throughout most of the Second World War.
-By the end of the war though, the Japanese had been completely surrounded after Hollandia and Aitape in Netherlands New Guinea were captured by Allied forces in April 1944 during Operations Reckless and Persecution.
-The Aitape-Wewak campaign, the battle to defeat the remaining forces by the Australian Army, was hard-fought and drawn out due to the terrain lasting until the end of the war in August 1945.
+By the end of the war, though, the Japanese had been completely surrounded after Hollandia and Aitape in Netherlands New Guinea were captured by Allied forces in April 1944 during Operations Reckless and Persecution.
+The Aitape-Wewak campaign, the battle to defeat the remaining forces by the Australian Army, was hard-fought and drawn out due to the terrain, lasting until the end of the war in August 1945.

 The Australians eventually pushed the Japanese back to the village of Timbunke on the middle Sepik in July 1945.
 After an Australian RAAF plane landed 10 km from Timbunke the Japanese suspected that the villagers had collaborated with the Australians and proceeded to massacre 100 of the villagers.

-Sepik art
+Artwork

-The Sepik is one of the most profuse and diverse art producing regions of the world.
+The Sepik is one of the most profuse and diverse art-producing regions of the world.
 The numerous different tribes living along the river produce magnificent wood carvings, clay pottery and other art and craft.
-Different areas along the Sepik produce distinct art styles so an experience curator will be visually able to distinguish individual styles.
-The Sepik area is well known for its sculpture masks shields and other artifacts.
-Many tribes use garamut drums in rituals; the drums are formed from long, hollowed-out tree trunks carved into the shape of various totem animals.
+Different areas along the Sepik produce distinct art styles so an experienced curator will be able to visually distinguish individual styles.
+The Sepik area is well known for its sculptures, masks, shields and other artifacts.
+Many tribes use garamut drums in rituals; the drums are formed from long hollowed-out tree trunks carved into the shape of various totem animals.